What do they do, and how do they work?

 An Interpreter conveys information from one language to another.
-They work simultaneously without adding or omitting any meaning and with full respect of confidentiality.
+They work simultaneously without adding or omitting any meaning and with full respect for confidentiality.

-An Interpreter is not there to be involved in the interaction or to offer any advice.
+An Interpreter is not there to be involved in the interaction or offer advice.
 They can guide the participants on the practicalities surrounding the interpreting job.
-Everything that is said will be interpreted, including any side comments of questions.
+Everything that is said will be interpreted, including any side comments or questions.

-Interpreters can also interpret from written text to BSL.
+Interpreters can also interpret the written text to BSL.
 For example, in a written exam or on medical consent forms.

 terptree work with BSL Interpreters who are registered with NRCPD (The National Registers of Communication Professionals working with Deaf and Deafblind people) or RBSLI (The Regulatory Body for Sign Language Interpreters and Translators).